-Position: Science, Mathematics and Technology Teacher Fellow 2007, Field: Physics, Organisation: Department of Geological Sciences, University of Canterbury.
+Position: Science, Mathematics and Technology Teacher Fellow 2007, Department of Geological Sciences, University of Canterbury.

 Keith Machin is a secondary school science teacher who spent 2007 at the University of Canterbury, researching how physics is being used to explore what is going on underground, out of sight.

 Keith is an experienced physics teacher with an interest in geology.
-As a Teacher Fellow, he is spending a year away from school, learning about applications of physics in the ‘real world’ of geological research.
-When he returns to the classroom, he’ll be able to give his students an exciting and relevant context in which to learn about physics.
+As a Teacher Fellow, he spent a year away from school, learning about applications of physics in the ‘real world’ of geological research.
+When he returned to the classroom, he was able to give his students an exciting and relevant context in which to learn about physics.

 What kind of work is he doing?